 As a small child, about seven or eight years old, he would miss school because he would go to the jungle to do Tapasya (Meditation).
 Only fragmentary information has survived about his childhood.

-After his marriage at the age of 11, he left his home to become a wandering Sadhu, known as Baba Lakshman Das.
+After his marriage at age 11, he left his home to become a wandering Sadhu, Baba Lakshman Das.

 Several Names of Maharajji

 During the years of his wanderings, Maharajji had practically nothing.
 He was dressed in the only dhoti that he had, and he ate and drank from a piece of a broken jug thrown out by someone, which he wore on his head like a cap.
 At that time, he was known as Handi Valla Baba (Baba with a Pot).

 At one of the stages of his spiritual development, he lived near Aligarh and Manipuri.
 Here he performed spiritual practices while sitting in the water.
 That is why the locals called him Tikonia Valla Baba.
 (Tikonia means a triangular reservoir).

 When he performed austerities in Bawania, Gujarat, he was known as Tallaya Baba.
 In Vrindavan, the locals called him Chamatkari (Miraculous) Baba.
 Many venerated him as a saint.

 How he became Neeb Karori Baba

 This was at the time when Maharaj Ji started wandering through Northern India.
 At that time, he was called Baba Lakshman Das.
 For several days, no one served him any food, and hunger forced him to take a train from Farrukhadab station and go to the nearest big city.

 When the conductor discovered that Maharaj Ji was sitting in the first-class carriage without a ticket, he pulled the emergency brake, and the train came to a grinding halt.
 After some altercation, Maharaj-Ji was unceremoniously dropped off the train.
 The train stopped at the village of Neeb Karori, where Maharaj-ji lived.